magoo/making-decisions/index.md

 When delegating a decision to another individual, an issue of trust arises.
 Will the subject make decisions with our bests interests in mind?

 This is where groups of people in teams, committees, or voters hope to mitigate trust issues.
-Consensus comes with the expense (slowness, complexity) but assists with mitigating against the bias of a single decision maker.
+Consensus comes with expense (slowness, complexity) but assists with mitigating against the bias of a single decision maker.

 Though, groups of individuals can still be biased.
 This makes diverse views _within_ those groups valuable.
 Diversifying a group should have varying perspectives, backgrounds, and knowledge to achieve the expected mitigation... so long as the group shares an objective.